iktakahiro/dddpy/README.md

         raise NotImplementedError
 ```

-Second, implement a class of the infrastructure layer using the above interface.
+Second, implement a class in the infrastructure layer using the above interface.

 * [book_repository.py](./dddpy/infrastructure/sqlite/book/book_repository.py)